ayush-nair94/FrontEndDeveloper-Assignment/README.md

 ```

-If you have any further questions or if you want to apply for this test just drop a mail at  and we will help you, but don't forget to add you github handle, skypeId and stack overflow account in the mail.
+If you have any further questions just drop a mail at indiahr@quaero.com and we will help you.